sheepla/AxisEndpoints/README.md

 }
 ```

-A failed request returns a response like the following:
+A failed request returns a response in the following shape:

 ```json
 {